The Brussel’s Bar located on the main street in Fontainbleau, 47 Rue Grande, is a perfect place for an afternoon snack and a beer.

 Note: A side of last nights rice warmed up can accompany this dish nicely also.

-These are easy and delicious.
+Fish tacos are easy and delicious.
 Crack open your favorite Mexican beer.
-Put the other 11 somewhere cold.
-At the cabin I stick them right in the snow outside the front door.
+Put the other 17 somewhere cold.
+At the cabin I like to stick them right into the snow outside the front door.

-Next grate some cheese, chop onions, lettuce, tomato and avocado and put the piles into separate small bowls.
-Pan fry some red snapper, halibut or shrimp in light oil.
+Next grate some cheese, chop onions, lettuce, tomato, avocado and a jalapeno and put the chopped piles in separate small bowls.
+Pan fry some red snapper, halibut, cod or shrimp in light oil.

-Bake some tortillas so they are warm and soft, but be mindful not to dry them out.
-I like them warm but not too steamy.
+Heat up some tortillas so they are warm and soft, but be mindful not to dry them out.
+I like them warm but not too steamy or sweaty.

-Once all the ingredients are laid out, create a conga line along the taco prep area and enjoy.
+Once all the ingredients are prepared and laid out, create a conga line along the taco prep area and enjoy creating your colorful meal.
 Add salsa and a squeeze of lime per taste if so desired.
+Be sure to say ‘gracias’ to your host and chef.

 Fiesta y salud!